Mixarar/scpcbm/game/items/MemeItems.md

 When this item is placed on the Fine setting in SCP-914 the output will be a member of Class D personel who will constantly walk against the back wall of the output chamber

+‎

 # Uranium Candy
 ![black-severed-hand.png](/images/items/black-severed-hand.png =200x){.align-right}**Name**: `Uranium Candy`
 **Category**: `CONSUMABLE`

-The Uranium Candy is a consumable item that when consumed will do multiple things to the player which include :
+The Uranium Candy is a consumable item that when consumed will do multiple things to the player which include (in order):

 upon being picked up it displays the text "You feel kinda bad"